jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/our-work_web-app-development-for-pharmaceutical-company.md

 source: "website"
 content_type: "case_studies"
 url: "https://www.d2creative.com/our-work/web-app-development-for-pharmaceutical-company/"
-title: "Simple Speaker Contracting for a Pharmaceutical Giant"
+title: "Web App Development for Streamlined Contract Management"
 domain: "www.d2creative.com"
 path: "/our-work/web-app-development-for-pharmaceutical-company/"
-scraped_time: "2025-09-06T16:13:16.964364"
+scraped_time: "2025-10-04T18:56:54.281857"
 url_depth: 2
-word_count: 485
+word_count: 470
 client_name: "d2-creative"
 ---

-# Simple Speaker Contracting for a Pharmaceutical Giant

-Web App Development for Streamlined Contract Management

 ## Multinational Pharmaceutical Company

-#

-Simple Speaker Contracting for a Pharmaceutical Giant
+## Simple Speaker Contracting for a Pharmaceutical Giant

-App Design & Development, Website Design & Development

-## The
-Challenge

-## Our
-Approach

-## The
+### The Challenge
-Result

 Speaker bureau programs connect brands with medical professionals and provide training and resources so that they can in turn promote the brand and its products to other physicians.
 HCP databases help brands keep track of the names, brand affiliations, and contracts of their promotional speakers.

 Our client, a multinational pharmaceutical company, found themselves lacking the tools to efficiently manage the speaker bureaus across their many brands.
 With no tools in place to manage much of the speaker contracting process, brand managers were left manually contacting and updating the contract status for individual speakers.
 This was time consuming and wasted resources, so the company asked D2 Creative to help streamline the process.

+### Our Approach

 What this pharmaceutical company needed was an application that could handle speaker negotiation and contract information all in one place while simplifying key parts of the contracting process.
 We designed and built a speaker portal that could handle all aspects of this process right on the platform.
 This meant that all aspects of the contract could be managed through a single login, even if a speaker was affiliated with multiple brands.